 Unfortunately, as with most cliches and stereotypes, the real situation is different from the popular conception.
 Not everyone drinks sangria in Spain, though.
 In fact, most natives drink beer in Spain, and you often won't get real sangria in many bars and restaurants.

 Why?
 Sangria is a punch, and like punches elsewhere, it's a drink typically reserved for serving large groups — or for disguising the taste of cheap alcoholic drinks.
 Spaniards don't typically order sangria in restaurants, so the versions you'll try in cafes are essentially made for tourists.

 Language tip: Consider ordering a tinto de verano instead of sangria.
 The mix of red wine and lemon Fanta is... refreshing and sweet like a sangria, but much more authentic.Continue to 2 of 11 below.

 Gin and Tonic

-The gin and tonic didn't originate in Spain—but it was perfected here.
+The gin and tonic didn't originate in Spain, but it was perfected here.
 Spaniards not only adopted the humble G&T as their sophisticated mixed drink of choice, they also cloned it and created a supercharged version that will wipe the floor with the Gordon's and Schweppes you're used to.
-The Spanish serve their G&Ts big, strong and cold with a premium tonic and, in most cases, a highly inventive garnish (here's how they make it just so).
+The Spanish serve their G&Ts with a premium tonic and, in most cases, a highly inventive garnish.

 Language Tip: The Spanish word for gin is ginebra (the same as the Swiss city of Geneva, where gin ultimately gets its name from) and tonic is tónica, but the G&T is simply called a gin-tónic.Continue to 3 of 11 below.